RaVeR76/My-Vinyl-Answer/README.md

 #### User Story : I want to list my vinyl collection by genre or year which are the most important aspects as a DJ .... (or by any attribute possibly)

 * **Plan**
+I want the user to be able to search through their personal vinyl collection by genre or release year at the very least but possibly more.
+Although I said in the title that this would be good for a DJ, it would still be a great option for any vinyl enthusiast .... the ablity to search their collection.
+Why, you may ask?
+Well, I'll give you my main reason .... duplication !!!
+The amount of times I have bought a vinyl or even a CD that I already feckin had is criminal, although the sound is amazing with two identical tunes playing on the decks and the beats are cancelling each other out and all.
+It creates so many emotions when you realise your mistake .... anger, this cost me money .... laughter, can't believe I was so stupid .... worry, jeez my memory is so awful .... happiness, the 90s was so unbelievably awesome and you felt free ..... laughter again, cause I realise that I can't remember what I watched an hour ago on TV but I can remember the 90s :)
+So for me to check if you already have that vinyl you are watching on ebay or Discogs would be a good reason.
+Also music has changed through the ages so maybe the user is in the mood for a 70s themed evening and isn't sure what 70s songs they have.
+Alexa aka My Vinyl Answer ... what list of vinyls have I from the 1970's?
+BANG!
+Search code activated and VOILA !!! ...
+Your list of 70s classic at your fingertips.

 * **Implementation**